 - Start blogging by writing the first article

-- Finally start making money online
+- Grow your audience and start making money online

 Step 1 | Know your niche